 When parties think about family law cases, parties should not forget about modifications.
 When many parties are unhappy with the results of their divorce or paternity case, these are common types of family law matters.

 If parties are wishing to avoid modifications, options they ought to consider are collaborative divorce and mediation.
-Most statistics out there show that when parties are able to reach a settlement outside of court in which they are happy, they end up back in court less on modifications than when the court makes the decision for them.
+Most statistics out there show that when parties can settle outside of court in which they are happy, they end up back in court less on modifications than when the court decides for them.

 If you are interested in seeking a modification or have been served a motion to modify Stange Law Firm, PC can help.
 You can contact us at 855-805-0595.